modula3/cm3/m3-sys/m3cc/gcc/gcc/config/mmix/mmix.md

 ;; GCC machine description for MMIX
-;; Copyright (C) 2000, 2001, 2002 Free Software Foundation, Inc.
+;; Copyright (C) 2000, 2001, 2002, 2003 Free Software Foundation, Inc.
 ;; Contributed by Hans-Peter Nilsson (hp@bitrange.com)

-;; This file is part of GNU CC.
+;; This file is part of GCC.

-;; GNU CC is free software; you can redistribute it and/or modify ;; it under the terms of the GNU General Public License as published by ;; the Free Software Foundation; either version 2, or (at your option) ;; any later version.
+;; GCC is free software; you can redistribute it and/or modify ;; it under the terms of the GNU General Public License as published by ;; the Free Software Foundation; either version 2, or (at your option) ;; any later version.

-;; GNU CC is distributed in the hope that it will be useful, ;; but WITHOUT ANY WARRANTY; without even the implied warranty of ;; MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+;; GCC is distributed in the hope that it will be useful, ;; but WITHOUT ANY WARRANTY; without even the implied warranty of ;; MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the ;; GNU General Public License for more details.

-;; You should have received a copy of the GNU General Public License ;; along with GNU CC; see the file COPYING.
+;; You should have received a copy of the GNU General Public License ;; along with GCC; see the file COPYING.
 If not, write to ;; the Free Software Foundation, 59 Temple Place - Suite 330, ;; Boston, MA 02111-1307, USA.